gmsarro/2-layerQG/README.md

 - Use the three-step LWA workflow above in order to reproduce LWA budgets.
 - The dry eddy growth script reproduces growth-rate spectra and mode structures; provide the model `u1`, `u2`, `y` fields in the input file.

-## Development & Tooling
-- Type checking: `mypy .`
-- Logging: defaults to `INFO`; increase with environment `PYTHONLOGGING` or adjust `basicConfig` in CLIs.
-- Code style: type-annotated, no `print`, lower-case function and directory names.

 ## Scripts Overview

 ### 1. Local Wave Activity and Budget Calculation